myopark/Cocolevio/README.md

 Question: Given a set of data with a company name, quantity, and price.
 What is the maximum profit each company can gain selling to the other companies?

 Assumptions: No negative values.
 Quantity is how much each company owns in assets.
 Price is how much they sell for?
 Or how much they will pay for?
+Is this data sorted?